kongzii/cuda-stream-compaction/README.md

     1. Create filter array -> create new array of 0 and 1, each corresponding to the filter function output for every element
     2. Create scan array -> scan filter array
-    3. Based on filter and scan, allocate new truncated array and assign elements from original one
+    3. Based on filter and scan, allocate new truncated array and assign elements that passed filter function from original one

 ## Thanks to